Xi Wang

 Research Interests

-energy policy, political economy of electricity systems, energy infrastructures, industrial labor and organization, climate governance, community solutions to climate change
+energy policy and planning, political economy of electricity systems, energy infrastructures, industrial labor and organization, climate governance, community solutions to climate change, housing affordability

 Publications